dorkbot->Dorkbot SoCal

 \/\/ | | \_/

 Dorkbot SoCal meetings have been hosted in several different locations around the Southern California area, but are currently being held in Los Angeles (Echo Park) for the next while.
-They are coordinated by Garnet Hertz.
-Co-curation is also done by Thomas Edwards.
+They are coordinated by Thomas Edwards.

 _